suddulavenkatanaresh/raspberry-pi-projects/README.md

-by this repository you can learn the various things about the raspberry pi
+By this repository you can learn the various things about the raspberry pi

+The essential skills required for the understading the varoius projects made by the raspi you have to learn the 1.LINUX
+2.PYTHON